-- This is why Zevran joins the party in Dragon Age: Origins.
+- This is why Zevran joins the party.
 In his own words, even if he managed to kill the hero through backstabbery, he might be killed by his masters on principle for failing the first time anyway.
 Basically, he enlists because it's his best chance to survive.

 - When reaching the village of Haven, which is isolated from most of the Darkspawn invasion, Sten will threaten to take control of the party because he feels you are too weak and thinks you are fleeing from the battle.
 Once you beat him in a duel he admits that you are strong enough and will follow you with no more complaints (unless you have high enough influence with him before the duel.
 In that case, he expresses his concerns but can be convinced that you know what you're doing with no duel necessary).

 - In Kill Zone, ISA gets a good deal of traitors amongst them throughout the invasion of Vekta, Adams shut down the defense line that allowed the invasion to happen and the Colonel allowed nuclear weapons to fall into enemy hands.

-- King Bulbin from The Legend Of Zelda Twilight Princess as quoted above is the Trope Namer, and a Type 1 example.
-After being defeated for the fourth and final time, this time on the final dungeon, he gives you a key that helps you progress through the final dungeon, and he stops harassing you.
+- King Bulblin from The Legend of Zelda: Twilight Princess as quoted above is the Trope Namer, and a Type 1 example.
+After being defeated for the fourth and final time, this time on the final dungeon, he gives you a key that helps you progress through the castle, and he stops harassing you.

 - The Dual Blade from Lufia & The Fortress of Doom behaves like this.

 - The dragon example is repeated in the Dawnguard DLC with Durnehviir, an undead Dragon bound to the Soul Cairn and thus unable to truly be killed.
 He swears fealty after the Dragonborn proves to be the first person to ever defeat him.

-- Jarl Elisif proves to be one if the Stormcloaks win the Civil War, if the Stormcloaks win, Jarl Elisif, who Ulfric Stormcloak widowed to become High King, will submit to the Stormcloaks since the Empire is now gone from Skyrim and she has no other choice.
+- Jarl Elisif proves to be one if the Stormcloaks win the Civil War questline.
+Elisif, who Ulfric Stormcloak widowed to become High King, will submit to the Stormcloaks since the Empire is now gone from Skyrim and she has no other choice.
 She still despises Ulfric however.

 - Saia in Tactics Ogre: The Knight of Lodis offers Alphonse a deal after being bested in combat, agreeing to fight against other demons alongside Alphonse since he only cares for power.